openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

   Learning-Content-Course (**Course Run**) within Content Authoring.
 For example, concepts of price, marketing-publish-date, marketing sales, discounts, etc., do not need to bleed into the Content Authoring service.

-* However, from the course author's perspective, we will provide a unified user experience by having the current Studio tool be the portal to authoring both Course Run metadata and Catalog Course metadata.
-So even though authoring of Catalog Course metadata will live in the Discovery subdomain, there will be a seamless transition between the front ends of Course Run Authoring and Catalog Course Authoring.

-  * This will depend on upcoming architectural infrastructure work on single sign on across the edX microservices and a universal front end header and footer.

 * The following is Course Run metadata and its editing should be owned by the `Content Authoring subdomain`_:

   * course run dates